So Much (for) Stardust

-So Much (for) Stardust is the upcoming eighth studio album by American rock band Fall Out Boy.
-The album is set to be released on March 24, 2023 on Fueled by Ramen and DCD2.
-The album reunites the band with producer Neal Avron, who last produced Folie à Deux (2008), and also marks the band's return to their original record label Fueled By Ramen, which last released Take This to Your Grave (2003).
-The first single from the album, "Love from the Other Side", released on January 18, 2023 alongside the official announcement of the album.
+So Much (for) Stardust is the eighth studio album by American rock band Fall Out Boy.
+It was released on March 24, 2023, on Fueled by Ramen, Elektra Records and DCD2.
+It is their first album in five years, following the release of Mania (2018).

+The album reunites the band with producer Neal Avron, who last produced Folie à Deux (2008), and also marks the band's return to their original record label Fueled by Ramen, who released their debut album Take This to Your Grave (2003).
+The album saw a return to a more guitar-oriented pop rock and pop-punk sound, comparable to their 2008 album Folie à Deux, with disco, soul, funk, spoken word, and orchestral elements.

+The lead single from the album, "Love from the Other Side", was released on January 18, 2023, alongside the official announcement of the album.
+The second single, "Heartbreak Feels So Good", was released on January 25, 2023.
+The album received positive reviews from critics.

 Background

 After receiving mixed reviews for their 2018 album, Mania, the band went silent on new music, besides releasing a second greatest hits album in 2019.

 Vocalist Patrick Stump discussed the album's creation: